Neighborhood Complete Streets Program

-The Neighborhood Complete Streets Commission was chartered to advise the County Board on this program and make recommendations for projects to fund.
-This group of volunteer residents are appointed by the Board to three-year terms and attend regular monthly meetings to further the work of the NCS program.
+The Neighborhood Complete Streets Commission was chartered to advise the County Board on the NCS program and make recommendations for projects to fund.
+This group of volunteer residents are appointed by the County Board to three-year terms and attend monthly meetings to further the work of the NCS program.

 What are Complete Streets?

 Complete Streets are streets designed and operated to allow safe and comfortable use by all users.
 People walking, biking, riding transit and driving are all accommodated in the available infrastructure, and the street design is compatible with surrounding land uses.

 Arlington’s Master Transportation Plan established the development of a countywide network of Complete Streets as one of its primary goals – but not all streets in Arlington are currently designed for all users, so there is ongoing work to implement this long-held vision for the County.

 What can we do to improve Arlington’s neighborhood streets to make them safer or more “complete”?

 Sidewalks free and clear of obstructions, streetlights, Americans with Disabilities Act-accessible curb ramps, safe space for bikes and appropriate street widths – these are all elements of a complete street.
 How a street is improved to increase the safety and comfort of underserved users depends on the street.

 The Neighborhood Complete Streets Commission has undertaken several pilot projects and has advanced the first capital projects through approval of the County Board – See the list of projects